gsoft-inc/wl-squide/docs/getting-started/learn-the-api.md

 });
 ```

-Then, log entries any parts of your federated application with the `useLogger` hook:
+Then, log entries from any parts of your federated application with the `useLogger` hook:

 ```ts
 import { useLogger } from "@squide/react-router";